shaythorn97/bnkchip8/README.md

 # bnkchip8
-Chip8 emulator in preparation for gameboy emulator
+Chip8 emulator to remember how to do it again in preparation for gameboy emulator